ozwillo/ozwillo-doc/_includes/3-provisioning.md

 Pending instances (those for which a request has been made to the app factory, but for which no [acknowledgement](#s3-3-provider-acknowledgement) has been sent) can be canceled using the same mechanism as [Instance destruction](#s3-destruction) but at the application wide `cancellation_uri`.

-Note that because the `instance_id` is sent in the request payload, the `cancellation_uri` and the `destruction_uri` for each instance (and their seecrets) can technically be the same.
+Note that because the `instance_id` is sent in the request payload, the `cancellation_uri` and the `destruction_uri` for each instance (and their secrets) can technically be the same.
 If you choose to make them different, then the `cancellation_uri` should reject the destruction of provisioned instances.

 TODO: use cases examples.
 {: .todo}